niellevince/gatesmith/README.md

 ### How the Helper Functions Work

-The helper functions perform the ID comparison immediately and return a permission string with the result:
+The helper functions perform the comparison immediately and return a permission string with the result:

 ```typescript
 // These helper functions replace the previous string format approach